-The residency of the applicants is also an issue.
-Ohio residents wanting to marry in Ohio, apply in the county where they reside.
-Out of state residents getting married in Ohio, apply in the county in which they are getting married.
+Ohio residents wanting to marry in Ohio, must apply in the county where they reside.
+Out of state residents getting married in Ohio, must apply in the county in which they are getting married.
+Ohio residents getting married in another state or country, must apply in the state or country in which they are getting married.

 The couple must get married within 60 days of our issuing the license.
 While there is no blood testing or waiting period, the license does expire 60 days after issuance.

 The couple must swear, or affirm, that all information and testimony provided is true, correct, and complete.